Port Clyde, Maine: History

 Port Clyde was home to The Port Clyde Packing Co., manufacturer of Port Clyde Sardines.
 Employing around 200 people, it was the largest employer in the area for most of its existence.
 The factory was destroyed in a fire on September 26, 1970.

+An overnight fire on September 27–28, 2023, destroyed the settlement's general store, the Maine Wyeth Art Gallery, a restaurant, and offices of the local boat line.